pixiebrix/pixiebrix-extension/README.md

 ### Kinds of Bricks

+The PixieBrix ecosystem is composed of combinable components that we call "bricks":

 * **Foundations (aka Extension Points):** points where users can attach functionality.
 Current support: information panels, menu items/buttons.
-* **Blocks:** blocks are functions that you can write together and attach to an extension point.
-You can also create composite blocks by combining them into a single unit.
+* **Blocks:** blocks are functions that you can wire together and attach to an extension point.
+You can also create composite blocks that behave as a single brick.
     * **Readers:** read information from a document.
 Current Support: HTML via JQuery, EmberJS, React, window variables.
 Each Extension Point has a default reader it provides.
     * **Effects:** take an input and perform a side effect.
 Examples: append a row to spreadsheet, send a message to Slack, open a new tab with a Google search.
     * **Transforms:** take an input and produce an output.
-Example: call an API, run a [jq transform](https://github.com/stedolan/jq), extract data with a regular expression
+Example: call an API, run a [jq transform](https://github.com/stedolan/jq), extract data using a regular expression
     * **Renderers:** a transform that returns HTML, e.g., to render in a panel extension point.
 Examples: renderer markdown, a data table.
 * **Services:** re-usable resources and configuration that can also be used to authenticate